ISSUE 03

 KENNY

-Yeah I left a job a few years ago because my boss was threatened by my work overshadowing his.
-And the thing is, I came in running shit but what changed was the understanding within the organization that I was the one with the ideas and I was the one pushing the work forward.
+Yeah.
+I left a job a few years ago because my boss was threatened by my work overshadowing his.
+And I came in running shit but what changed was the understanding within the organization that I was the one with the ideas and I was the one pushing the work forward.
 And that’s when I became a problem.
-That’s when he tried to take me down a peg in my annual review.
+That’s when he would find ways to try to take me down a peg.
 I knew exactly what was happening.
 I know the difference between real feedback and manufactured comments to establish dominance when people are feeling insecure.
-And I told him that.
-And then I became a bigger problem.

 And that’s happened to me a bit throughout my career.
 They like to see you shine up to a point.
 As long as it’s convenient for them still like you said, as long as you stay a step behind when people are looking.
 But Asian people will do it to you too.
 It’s power dynamics.
 People don’t like when they feel they can’t control you unless there is real trust and not a fragile ego there.
 But I kind of welcome when that happens because it lets me know it’s time to move on.
 You gotta chart your own growth.